WoolYang/alertModal/README.md

 # alertModal
-a pop-up plugin by JavaScript
+a pop-up plugin by Native JavaScript

+AlertModal a pop-up plugin by Native JavaScript, you can use in React, Vue and other frameworks;

+# support
+* √ ie11
+* √ edge 12+
+* √ firefox 4+
+* √ chrome 26+
+* √ safari 5+
+* √ opera 15+

 # install